reelit/reelittakehome/README.md

 1. Provide details of your workings and thought process as we have outlined below.
 2. Please make your code compile and run in as little steps as possible.

-Also feel free to make the project as simple or advanced as you like or are comfortable with.
+<sub>Also feel free to make the project as simple or advanced as you like or are comfortable with.</sub>